KenYew/python-playground/HIDDEN.md

     def __init__(self, value):
         self.value = value
         self.next = None
+"""
+Key: p1 - previousNode, p2 - currentNode, p3 - currentNode.next
+Step 1:
+p1      p2   p3
+None -> 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> None
+Step 4 - 7:
+        p1   p2   p3
+None -> 0 <- 1 -> 2 -> 3 -> 4 -> 5 -> None
+Step 8:
+                                 p1   p2   p3
+None -> 0 <- 1 <- 2 <- 3 <- 4 <- 5 -> None
+"""
 # O(n) Time | O(1) Space - where n is the number of nodes in the linked list
 def reverseLinkedList(head):
     # 1: Initialise previousNode and currentNode with None and input head respectively
     previousNode, currentNode = None, head
-    # 2: While we are still traversing and have not reached the end of the linked list,
+    # 2: While currentNode has not reached None yet (end of the linkedlist),
     while currentNode is not None:
-        # 3: Set next to be the currentNode's next pointer
+        # 3: Store the next node of currentNode in a temporary next variable (p3)
         next = currentNode.next
-        # 4: Connect currentNode's next pointer to previousNode
+        # 4: Connect currentNode.next to the previousNode so that we create a reversal
         currentNode.next = previousNode
+        # 5: To prepare for the next iteration, we need to shift the previousNode and currentNode forward so that we can reverse the next node
-        # 5: Update previousNode to be currentNode now
+        # 6: Update previousNode to be currentNode
         previousNode = currentNode
-        # 6: Update currentNode to be the next node to keep traversing
+        # 7: Update currentNode to be the temporary next variable (p3) we stored earlier
         currentNode = next
-    # 7: Return the new head of the reversed linked list
+    # 8: Return the new head of the reversed linked list
     return previousNode
 ```
 </p>